svarlet/svarlet.github.io/_posts/2019-07-29-framework-servant-or-servant-framework.markdown

         style="border:none !important; margin:0px !important;" />
 </div>

-Robert C. Martin published the [“Clean Architecture: A Craftsman’s Guide for Software Structure and Design”](https://www.amazon.co.uk/gp/product/0134494164/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=0134494164&linkCode=as2&tag=svarlet-21&linkId=f3260a70d1ddc2f1b4a307479fe620e6) book.
-It describes principles to design maintainable software, that is software that we can easily change for new business requirements.
-Many topics are covered by the author: functional programming, the SOLID principles, layers, components, boundaries, frameworks, etc.

 I’m an architecture nerd.
 I develop my architecture tool belt to guide myself when designing solutions to business problems.
 I seek designs which reduce rigidity and complexity so I can hi-five myself later.
 I used to wonder how to solve problem X _with framework Y_.
 The problems became increasingly specific to my domain and finding solutions _for framework Y_ made my life harder.
 There is only so much a framework can do for your business.